 The Companies Act 2006 permits directors of public companies to authorise directors' conflicts and potential conflicts, where appropriate, where the Articles of Association contain a provision to this effect.
 The Company's Articles contain such a provision.
 Procedures are in place in order to avoid any conflict of interest between the Company and Tertiary Minerals plc.
-Tertiary provides corporate and project management services to Sunrise.
+Under a Management Service Agreement, Tertiary provides corporate and project management services to Sunrise.

-Approved by the Board on 23 January 2024 and signed on its behalf.
+Approved by the Board on 12 February 2025 and signed on its behalf.